IgorQuint/ParticleFilterInC/README.md

 # ParticleFilterInC
- A simple particle filter build in C++
+ A simple particle filter build in C++, based on particle filter from Udacity's self driving car course